M. A. Matin (general)

-M. A. Matin, Bir Protik is a retired two star rank Bangladesh Army officer and Advisor of Caretaker Government led by Fakhruddin Ahmed.
+M. A. Matin, Bir Protik, is a retired two star rank Bangladesh Army officer and advisor of the caretaker government led by Fakhruddin Ahmed.

 Early life and education

 He was born on 6 February 1943 in Kishoreganj District.
 He obtained his bachelor's degree from Dhaka University.

 Career

-Matin was commissioned on 5 June 1964 in Pakistan Army.
-He reached the rank of Major there.
+Matin was commissioned on 5 June 1966 in the Pakistan Army.
+He reached the rank of captain there.

-Later he served in the Bangladesh Army, retiring with the rank of Major General.
-He was appointed advisor to the Caretaker Government of Bangladesh on 14 January 2007.
-He was placed in charge of the ministry of Home Affairs.
+Later he served in the Bangladesh Army, retiring with the rank of major general.
+He was appointed advisor to the caretaker government of Bangladesh on 14 January 2007.
+He was placed in charge of the Ministry of Home Affairs.